 Payment of a Total & Permanent Disability benefit will reduce the Death cover by the amount paid as a Total & Permanent Disability benefit.
-Any Death cover in excess of the Total & Permanent Disability cover will still continue in your Accumulation account for Ex-IAG & NRMA while you continue to pay premiums and have an account.
+Any Death cover in excess of the Total & Permanent Disability cover will still continue in your Super Savings - Corporate Accumulation account while you continue to pay premiums and have an account.

 In limited circumstances you will not be eligible to claim on the Standard Death and Total & Permanent Disability insurance cover through Australian Retirement Trust.
-Refer to the section Am I eligible for Standard cover? and the definition of Employed in the Definitions section.
+Refer to the section Am I eligible for Standard Death and Total & Permanent Disability cover? and the definition of Employed in the Definitions section.